-Very popular in the province is Puebla de Sanabria which not only has a castle, many fine buildings and great views but it also sits on the edge of Lake Sanabria and the Lake Sanabria Natural Park.
+Very popular in the province is Puebla de Sanabria which not only has a castle, many fine buildings and great views but it also sits on the edge of a glacial lake, Lake Sanabria and the Lake Sanabria Natural Park.

 Valladolid - Central Castile and Leon

 If you like castles this is the region to head for with more than 30 in Valladolid province.

 Some spectacular castles to visit in the region include Penafiel castle, Iscar castle, Simancas Castle and the huge Gothic-Mudejar style Castillo de la Mota castle at Medina del Campo.
 As well as its battleship-shaped castle Penafiel has a plaza whose buildings are all wooden and which is used as a bullring in August.

 The city of Valladolid has an attractive historic centre with some fine Renaissance buildings.
 It is also a lively university town and hosts the Valladolid International Film Festival every year.
 If you wish to join in the Easter Week celebrations then Valladolid is a good choice.
 It is also famous for its gardens.